-Preference will be given to students who bring to their academic and research careers the perspective that comes from their non-traditional education background or understanding of the experiences of groups historically underrepresented in higher education.
+- Preference will be given to students who bring to their academic and research careers the perspective that comes from their non-traditional education background or understanding of the experiences of groups historically underrepresented in higher education.

-One fellowship award will be made each academic year.
+- One fellowship award will be made each academic year.

-Recipient will receive an award of $1,000 in this current academic year to be used for travel and/or student research.
+- Recipient will receive an award of $1,000 in this current academic year to be used for travel and/or student research.

 Student Loan Impact

-Per federal guidelines, all fellowship and tuition support is taken into consideration when determining student loan eligibility.
+- Per federal guidelines, all fellowship and tuition support is taken into consideration when determining student loan eligibility.
 If the student will receive federal student loans during the same academic year as this award, please note that this award could, and most likely will, reduce their student loan eligibility.

 Use of Funds

-Funds may be used specifically for the pursuit of educational and graduate career goals.
+- Funds may be used specifically for the pursuit of educational and graduate career goals.

-The fellowship committee will review all complete applications based on the criteria above.
-However, please note, incomplete applications will not be reviewed.
+- The fellowship committee will review all complete applications.
+Review criteria will include adherence to the fellowship guidelines, the academic qualifications of the applicant, and the letter of recommendation.
+Please note, incomplete applications will not be reviewed.

 *The Graduate Division reserves the right not to make an award in any given year for which a call for applications/nominations has been issued.